nclman/esp32-soil-moisture/README.md

   - "url" : <url with access token>   - paste the value from (2).
 4. In your RTDB, set "update" to **true**

 When the device wakes up, it will check for OTA updates.
+Once the update is done, the device will set RTDB "update" value back to **false**

 ## What's Next?
 - I might want to explore keeping everything within a local network. i.e. have a local server (could be a low-powered device, e.g. another ESP32 with SDcard, Raspberry Pi, etc) running and collecting data from multiple devices.